 With this in mind, this presentation will provide an overview of:

 - The factors that contribute to these concepts

 Participants will have the opportunity to explore and share self-care strategies within a holistic framework.

 About the Facilitator:

-Kathleen Gorman has been working in the fields of trauma, grief and loss, mental health and addictions, as well as domestic and sexual violence for over 36 years with Indigenous families and communities, government services and non-profit agencies.
-She practices within a holistic framework that incorporates healing arts and sensorimotor psychotherapy approaches with other contemporary and traditional Indigenous ways of knowing.
-Areas of focus include vicarious/secondary trauma, historical trauma, traumatic grief and supporting agencies to develop trauma informed service delivery approaches.
+Kathleen Gorman has been working in the fields of trauma, grief and loss, mental health and addictions, as well as domestic and sexual violence for over 38 years with Indigenous families and communities, government services, and not-for-profit agencies.
+She has held various leadership, clinical counselling, and community development positions in rural and urban locations.
+Her clinical social work practice is trauma-informed and holistic: Incorporating expressive arts, somatic/sensorimotor psychotherapy approaches, EMDR, CBT and other contemporary modalities and traditional Indigenous ways of knowing and healing.
+In her consulting/training private practice, areas of focus include vicarious/secondary trauma, historical trauma, trauma-informed practice, provision of trauma-informed clinical supervision and supporting agencies to develop trauma informed service delivery approaches.

 She holds a BSc in Psychology, a Graduate Degree in Health Administration, a Masters in Health Law and a Masters in Social Work, Clinical Social Work Practice.
-Kathleen is a registered social worker and a certified trauma treatment specialist (CTTS) with the Association of Traumatic Stress Specialists.
-Kathleen is also a sessional instructor for the University of Calgary Social Work Faculty and provides individual/group counselling at Aboriginal Counselling Services Association of Alberta.
+Kathleen is a registered social worker and a certified trauma treatment specialist (CTTS) with the Association of Traumatic Stress Specialists and a Somatic Experiencing® Practitioner.
+She provides individual and group counselling at Aboriginal Counseling Services Association of Alberta and is a sessional instructor for the University of Calgary Faculty of SW and field coordinator/sessional instructor for the School of SW at Grant MacEwan University.